-You know, we do specialize as listing agents as well, we have a pretty cool listing program for the listed homes where we’re doing areal drones and all kinds of creative marketing, we just started a social media campaign where we’re putting the stuff on Facebook and getting in front of 80,000 people.
+You know, we do specialize as listing agents as well, we have a pretty cool listing program for the listed homes where we’re doing areal drones and all kinds of creative marketing with the help of Red Rain SEO and Vancouver SEO, we just started a social media campaign where we’re putting the stuff on Facebook and getting in front of 80,000 people.

 2015 comments on our post and you know, things like that, we sold a few homes through Facebook actually.
 It’s all real exciting.
 Real estate to me is just a lot of fun.
 No two days are the same, a lot of opportunities.
 Obviously in terms of earning, it’s uncapped right?
 It’s just as hard as you want to work and what you put it to what you will get out.

 [0:20:04.7] MF: Great information.
 For those, you had a nice situation where you got to join family business, kind of a teen.
 For people who are looking to become agents, do you think that’s the best route to go or should they try to do it on their own?

 [0:20:18.4] MB: When you say the best route to go?
 Do you mean join a family business?